 Diluted apple cider vinegar is another commonly recommended home remedy for hot spots.
 But due to the acidity of vinegar, it’s likely to be painful to apply and there are other more suitable solutions.

 Some people recommend aloe vera as a home remedy for hot spots on dogs.
-While the gel of aloe vera is known to be safe and is quite soothing, it is not recommended to apply it in anything more than a very thin layer, as allowing the hot spot to dry out and air is important to the healing process.
+While aloe vera gel is known to be safe and soothing, experts do not recommended applying it in anything more than a very thin layer, as allowing the hot spot to dry out and air is important to the healing process.
 Bathing the area twice daily with hibiscrub, drying, then following with a thin layer of aloe vera gel may work to treat a hot spot at home.

-Burow’s solution may also work, given its antibacterial properties, but has generally been superseded by more intensively tested medicated creams.
+Burow’s solution may also work, given its antibacterial properties.
+However, more intensively tested medicated creams generally supersede it.

-There have been some studies showing that St. John’s Wort has benefits against skin bacterial overgrowth, but no safety testing has been done to evaluate whether this causes any harm when applied to the skin.
+Some studies show that St. John’s Wort has benefits against skin bacterial overgrowth, but no safety testing has been done to evaluate whether this causes any harm when applied to the skin.
 It is a common poison of cattle, so it’s worth being cautious and using tried-and-tested drugs until science shows some evidence either way.

 How to Prevent Hot Spots on Dogs